asavinov/prosto/README.md

 * Table operations

-  * `populate`: A complete table with all its rows is populated and returned by the specified UDF
+  * `populate`: A complete table with all its rows is populated and returned by the specified UDF similar to the column `compute` operaiton
   * `product`: A new table consists of all combinations of rows in the inputs tables
   * `filter`: A new table is a subset of rows from another table selected using the specified UDF
   * `project`: A new table consists of all unique combinations of the specified columns of the input table